mfaustin/ProjectTwo558/data_channel_is_bus.md

-The following two scatterplots illustrate the relationship between response article shares `shares` and predictor average keyword (max shares) `kw_max_ave`.
+The following two scatterplots illustrate the relationship between response article shares `shares` and predictor average keyword (max shares) `kw_max_ave`. `kw_max_ave` was chosen because it was one of the potential predictors examined in the previous correlation plot.

 Both scatterplots plot these variables and add a simple linear regression line to the graph.

 For either graph, an upward relationship indicates higher average keyword values tend towards more article shares.
 A negative relation